omahs/Documentation-5/onboard/how-to-start-using-kwenta/getting-started-on-optimistic-ethereum.md

 ![Main Optimism Bridge Screen](<../../.gitbook/assets/Screen Shot 2021-12-07 at 9.10.03 AM.png>)

 Connect your wallet by selecting `Connect` and select your web3 wallet provider.
+Make sure you are connected to `Ethereum Mainnet`.

 ![Select the connectivity option you would like to use ](../../.gitbook/assets/image.png)